boolsi/boolsi/README.md

 # BoolSi

 BoolSi is an open-source command line tool for distributed simulations of deterministic Boolean networks with synchronous update.
 It uses MPI standard to allow execution on computational clusters, as well as parallel processing on a single computer.

 <img src="./examples/output1_glider/simulations_SVG/simulation_1.svg"/>

-BoolSi can simulate from range of initial states of a network, find and analyze network attractors, and find conditions leading to state(s) of interest.
+BoolSi can simulate from a range of initial states of the network, identify and analyze network attractors, and find conditions that lead to specific states of the network.
 It also allows user to fix the state of any network node for the length of entire simulation (e.g. modeling gene knockout in regulatory networks), or perturb the state of the node at any time step (e.g. modeling sensory input in robotics).

 - [Installation](#installation)
     - [Prerequisites](#prerequisites)